gamedevware/charon/docs/advanced/merge_logic.rst

 - When generating a patch for a *new* document, include **all required fields** in the patch, not only the diff.
-- When applying a patch that resurrects deleted documents, pass stricter ``--validationOptions`` to catch missing required fields immediately:
+- When applying a patch that resurrects deleted documents, validate right after applying it - ``DATA APPLYPATCH`` has no ``--validationOptions`` parameter of its own, so the check is a separate step:

   .. code-block:: bash

      dnx dotnet-charon -- DATA APPLYPATCH \
          --dataBase target.json \
-         --input changes.patch.json \
+         --input changes.patch.json

+     dnx dotnet-charon -- DATA VALIDATE \
+         --dataBase target.json \
-         --validationOptions repair checkRequirements checkReferences
+         --validationOptions repair checkRequirements checkReferences \
+         --output err

-- If the resurrection is intentional but the document is expected to be incomplete, use ``--validationOptions None`` and fix the document via a follow-up import.
+- If the resurrection is intentional but the document is expected to be incomplete, skip the validation step and fix the document via a follow-up import.

 ----